Protection from Redundancy (Pregnancy and Family Leave) Act 2023

 The Protection from Redundancy (Pregnancy and Family Leave) Bill amends the Employment Rights Act 1996.
 Key changes include:

-- Redundancy during pregnancy: New regulations will allow the Secretary of State to define a "protected period of pregnancy" and introduce measures to protect employees from redundancy during or after this period.
-This may include requiring employers to offer alternative employment and defining consequences for non-compliance (potentially treating dismissal as unfair).
+- Redundancy During Protected Pregnancy: New regulations will be created to define a "protected period of pregnancy" and dictate the employer's responsibilities during and after this period.
+This may include requirements to offer alternative employment and potentially deem dismissal as unfair if regulations are not followed.

-The bill applies to England, Wales, and Scotland and will come into force two months after it becomes law.
+The bill applies to England, Wales, and Scotland and comes into effect two months after it is passed.

 Government Spending